Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Exact Solutions Found for RPCF

 \subsection{Equilibria}

-The Reynolds number to $\mathit{Re}=50$ and Rotation number $\mathit{Ro}=0.5$ for the equilibrium solutions.
+The Reynolds number is set to $\mathit{Re}=50$ and rotation number $\mathit{Ro}=0.5$ for the equilibrium solutions.
 To begin, the optimiser is validated by observing its ability to reconstruct a known solution to the flow.
-This was obtained using the custom DNS solver, using a grid discretisation of $N_y=64$ on a uniform grid, and $N_z=32$ corresponding to $17$ spanwise Fourier modes.
-A set of $M=64$ resolvent modes $\bm{\psi}_{\bm{k}i}$ are used for this optimisation.
-To obtain the initial guess for the start of the optimisation S1 from DNS in figure~\ref{fig:dns-branches-snapshots} is projected onto the resolvent basis and then perturbed with random Gaussian white noise at each coefficient $a_{\bm{k}i}$.
+This was obtained using the custom DNS solver, with a grid discretisation of $N_y=64$ on a uniform grid, and $N_z=33$ corresponding to $17$ spanwise Fourier modes.
+A set of $M=64$ resolvent modes $\bm{\psi}_{\bm{k}m}$ are used for this optimisation.
+To obtain the initial guess for the start of the optimisation, S1 from DNS in figure~\ref{fig:dns-branches-snapshots} is projected onto the resolvent basis and then perturbed with random Gaussian white noise at each coefficient $a_{\bm{k}m}$.
 This results in the highly disordered field in figure~\ref{fig:EQ1-init-final-snapshot}(a).
 This perturbed flow is then optimised to try to recover the original solution.
 The result of this optimisation is shown in figure~\ref{fig:EQ1-init-final-snapshot}(b).
 This can be compared to S1 in figure~\ref{fig:dns-branches-snapshots}, where the equilibria from the DNS and optimisation are qualitatively indistinguishable.
 Figure~\ref{fig:EQ1-init-final-snapshot}(c) shows the difference between the solution obtained from optimisation and from the DNS.
 The magnitude of the difference is a couple of orders magnitude smaller than that of the actual solution.
-The majority of the difference between the solutions is going to be a result of the differing numerics used in the DNS solver and Julia optimiser.
-This validates the optimiser possesses minima that correspond to solutions of \eqref{eq:ns}.
+The discrepancy likely arises from differences between the optimisation framework and the DNS formulation, rather than from the optimisation algorithm itself.
+Specifically, the optimisation is based on a discretisation of the continuous adjoint operator.
+It is known the continuous adjoint of the linearised operator being studied, when discretised, does not exactly correspond to the adjoint of the discretised linearised operator, producing errors that only disappear as the resolution of the discretisation increases \citep{nadarajah2000,hekmat2016,gao2017}.
+A limited convergence study was performed in which the finite difference stencil widths, as well as the wall-normal and spanwise resolutions, were systematically varied.
+Although both the Julia optimiser and DNS solver exhibited internal convergence, the relative discrepancy between them did not decrease monotonically with refinement, indicating that it is not solely attributable to insufficient spatial resolution.